Top Toys of 1970: Nerf Ball, Barbie, Hot Wheels and Analog Toy Box Chaos

 It also represents a kind of stripped-down analog brilliance that stands out more every year.
 No media tie-in.
 No accessory treadmill.
 No big fictional universe.
 Just a clever mechanism and an almost perfectly repeatable play pattern.
 That kind of design confidence is rare.

 The toy also sticks in memory because it is so sensory.
 The turning knobs, the dragging line, the full-arm shake to erase the evidence — it all feels physical in a way many later toys do not.
+It also belongs with the other 70s creative-table toys in Craft Kits Made a Mess, even if the mess here was mostly emotional.

 Fun Fact / Why It Still Matters Etch A Sketch lasted because it turned analog difficulty into something oddly addictive, giving kids a challenge they could never quite leave alone.